Maple Vinaigrette (Easy and Delicious)

 Maple syrup and Dijon mustard act as emulsifiers in this recipe and help thicken the dressing nicely.
 The velvety consistency of this dressing coats the salad greens perfectly.

 I like to include some chopped fresh garlic to balance the sweetness of the maple syrup in this dressing.
 You can substitute finely chopped onion if you prefer.
-Alternatively you can add 1/4 teaspoon of garlic powder or onion powder if you don’t have the fresh stuff.
+Or you can add 1/4 teaspoon of garlic powder or onion powder if you don’t have the fresh stuff.

 Add the extra virgin olive oil, apple cider vinegar, maple syrup, Dijon mustard, chopped garlic, salt, and black pepper to a container with a tight-fitting lid.